 My trip to Stuttgart and the W205 test drive

-A few days back Rafael told us that he was planning to do a test drive with the W205 in Stuttgart and since I had no other plans at that point I decided to make a little road trip to Stuttgart.
+A few days back Rafael told us that he was planning to test the new (W205) C-Class in Stuttgart and so I decided to join him on his adventure.

-As we rolled towards the headquarters of Mercedes AMG in Affalterbach, we stopped every then and now to take some photos of the car.
+As we rolled towards the headquarters of Mercedes-AMG in Affalterbach, we stopped every then and now to take some photos of the car.
 When we first arrived in Affalterbach we were already exhausted because of the hot weather.
-But after a quick stop in the showroom where we checked out the new GLE Coupé as well as a S65 Sedan and the AMG GT3, we walked through the small Swabian town hoping to see a few prototypes.
+But after a quick stop in the showroom where we checked out the new GLE Coupé, as well as an S65 Sedan, and a vicious looking AMG GT3, we walked through the small Swabian town hoping to see a few prototypes.
 And we did!
-Throughout the day we saw prototypes of the GLC, the W213 E Class, the C Coupé, the S Convertible and a slightly masked V Class.
+Throughout the day we saw prototypes of the GLC, the (W213) E-Class, the C-Coupé, the S-Cabriolet and a slightly masked V-Class.

-Back in the car we decided to head to Sindelfingen where we wanted to take some cool shots of the car.
+Back in the car, we decided to head to the Mercedes-Benz Kundencenter in Sindelfingen for some cool exterior shots of the car.
 We produced some wonderful photos in front of the big three-pointed star in front of the main entrance.
 I filmed some video during our test which you can check out on YouTube if you’d like to.
 We had to contend the enormous heat and so we drove back to Untertürkheim and returned the car at 7 PM.

-I don’t want to evaluate the 205 generation in general.
-Instead I just want to mention a few aspects that we noticed during the test drive.
-First of all: the 180 engine didn’t have enough power to properly accelerate the car!
-And this is no macho behavior – although the target group for this car are rational buyers I believe that it’s necessary to have a more potential engine.
-See, a weak engine influences the drivers behavior: you don’t want to lose speed and then end up speeding or you don’t comply safety distances when passing other vehicles because of poor acceleration.
+The main critique is that the 180 engine doesn’t have enough power to properly accelerate the car!
+And this is no macho behavior – although the target group for this specific model is rational buyers I believe that it’s necessary to have a more potential engine.
+See, a weak engine provokes bad driving behavior: you don’t want to lose speed so you start speeding and you don’t comply safety distances when passing other vehicles because of poor acceleration.
 It’s something we all do unconsciously.